 Q. 11-21 -- What about obtaining payment from my company or someone I did business with before the disaster who is now out of business?

 If you have a claim for payment you might contact a lawyer for assistance in collecting the debt or seek relief in a justice of the peace small claims court for debts less than $10,000.
 If you decide to file a bankruptcy and have not collected on this payment, you will need to list this as an asset.

 Q. 11-22 -- Virtually all my property and my apartment were destroyed in the disaster.
 Should I file bankruptcy?

 If you only have property that is exempt from creditors then there would appear to be no immediate need as a general matter to file a bankruptcy case.
 As a general matter, exempt property cannot be taken from debtors except by creditors that have obtained a lien on the property when it was bought, or for unpaid taxes.
 However, the decision whether to file is something an individual debtor should evaluate, looking at all the facts and circumstances of his or her situation and future.
 If a creditor obtains a judgment against a debtor, the creditor may later garnish or get a turnover order for the debtor’s bank account.

 Businesses can file bankruptcy cases.
-Many businesses can file Chapter 7 and Chapter 11 cases but only individuals can file Chapter 13 cases.
+Many businesses can file Chapter 7, Subchapter V, and Chapter 11 cases, but only individuals can file Chapter 13 cases.
 If your business is unincorporated and a “dba,” then any bankruptcy by the business will place you into bankruptcy as well.
 To avoid being personally liable for business debts for unincorporated businesses, many business owners file both a business bankruptcy and a personal bankruptcy, because the business bankruptcy does not protect the owners from personal liability for the business debts.
 These matters should be reviewed with an attorney.